zachpino/digital-media-s18/week4/video.md

 The `<video>` tag takes a `src` attribute, pointing it to an individual video file.
 It can be assigned width and/or height to specify non-native playback size (here set to 100% of its parent).

 Most importantly, though, are some useful attributes that don't take values.
-Namely, `autoplay`, `muted`, `controls` which respectively determine whether or not the video starts playing on page load, has sound, and show playback controls.
+Namely, `autoplay`, `muted`, `controls` which respectively determine whether or not the video starts playing on page load, has sound by default and show playback controls.
 Try your video with and without those attributes!

 -----